xiaoyeye/CNNC/README.md

 — Reactome Pathway prediction model

-# Train model for a new task:
+# Train model for a new task.

+users can define their own tasks by providing new expression data or new gene pair lables.

-# — readme
+# code sources:

-Using ‘trained models’, one can predict if one gene pair can interact as TF-target, KEGG pathway edges or Reactome protein interaction pair.

-Using ‘train new model’,one can define a new predict task.

-—- manual

 # Trained model: